vaisnavishan/MyPersonalWebsitePortfolio/README.md

 ## Next Steps:
-In the future, we'd like to:
+In the future, I'd like to:
 * Clean up the supbpages and make it more interactive.
 * Add more animation effects to each of the subpages content.